 What to expect at your first appointment

 Try and arrive early if travelling to us, particularly if it’s your first time to the practice or you are unfamiliar with the area in terms of transport and parking.
-If you haven’t completed the Practice Registration form that is attached to the email we send you confirming your appointment you’ll have an opportunity to fill this in when you attend.
+We included a link to our Practice Registration Form in your appointment confirmation email for you to print and complete, or you can complete this when you attend.
 You can also have a glass of water, refresh yourself, or just relax ahead of your appointment.

 Allow at least 45 minutes for your first appointment